Join us at PolyAI VOX 2023

 Bank of America’s “Erica”

 Bank of America did just that with their AI-driven virtual financial assistant: Erica.
 This completely self-owned system was created by a development team of 100 people in 2017.
-It took the team nearly 2 years to build, and cost an estimated $30 million.
+It took the team nearly 2 years to build and cost an estimated $30 million.
 One Bank of America employee commented on the development of Erica, saying that the bank “learned [that] there are over 2,000 different ways to ask us to move money.”

 Reinventing the Wheel

-Conversational AI technology will become more modularized in the future, with separate innovations made in speech recognition, natural language processing (NLP), natural language generation (NLG), and speech synthesis.
+Call center voice AI technology will become more modularized in the future, with separate innovations made in speech recognition, natural language processing (NLP), natural language generation (NLG), and speech synthesis.
 An active ecosystem of companies, from startups to tech giants, is already innovating in these spaces.
 It would be difficult for any company to sustain innovation in this sector.

 APPROACH 2